Yeah69/MrMeeseeks.DIE.Docs/docs/decorators-composites.md

 }
 ```

+### Requirements

+- Implement the interface that will be composited (e.g., `IInterface`)
+- Implement the marker composite interface (e.g. `IComposite<>`), which will be registered with a `CompositeAbstractionAggregation` attribute.
+    - The composite interface should have its generic parameter set to the composited interface: `IComposite<IInterface>`.
+- Should have a constructor parameter of the collection type of the composite interface

 ### Some Remarks

-Composites will never be scoped instances even if all the composited instace is scoped.
+Composites are never scoped instances, even if all of the composite instances are scoped.

-You can only use one composite type per interface.
+You can have only one composite type per interface.

 ## Combinations

-If the interface has multiple implementations and is both, decorated and composited, then you can combine decorators and composite the way you like to.
-You can even decorate the composite as well.
+If the interface has multiple implementations and is both decorated and composited, then you can combine decorators and composites however you like.
+You can even decorate the composite.